 - Is the larger organization designed to support my values, beliefs, and ethics?

 - Where are the disconnects within my immediate organization and for myself with the larger enterprise?

 - What can I do to change how I behave with my immediate organization to demonstrate my belief in them?

 - What additional assistance do my employees need to succeed ¡V and how can I ensure that they get everything they need and more to create personal and organizational success?

-Because, while you can and should expect yourself and your immediate organization to make changes, you cannot - and should not - expect the larger organization to immediately respond or follow suit.
-This is a personal journey designed to assist you in being more - and helping those whose lives you touch to be more.
+Because, while you can and should expect yourself and your immediate organization to make changes, you cannot - and should not - expect the larger organization to respond or follow suit immediately.
+It is a personal journey designed to assist you in being more - and helping those whose lives you touch to be more.
 Give the organization time.
 It'll get there.
 It's just a little bit slow.

 As you identify your convictions and begin aligning your behaviors with those convictions, you are going to need to take steps to build a collaborative culture based on where you're going.

 To do that, seek input from your employees about what they need and what their dreams are for their jobs and the larger organization.
 (They have them, you know).
 Talk to internal and external customers and suppliers about their needs.
 Find out what more and what else you can be and do to create success.